Have You Been Injured? We're Ready to Fight for You.

 Age

-The population most likely to suffer traumatic brain or head injuries requiring hospitalizations or resulting in death are those individuals belonging to the 75 and older age group, according to the CDC.
+The population most likely to suffer traumatic brain or head injuries requiring hospitalizations or resulting in death are those individuals belonging to the 75 and older age group, also according to the CDC resource cited above.
 In fact, at least 28% of individuals who die from TBIs are elderly individuals belonging to this age group.
 At least 32% of all hospitalized victims are seniors 75 and over.

 Children aged birth through 17 are also at significant risk for suffering an injury requiring admittance to the hospital for observation and further treatment or dying from this serious injury.
 CDC data shows that at least 16,000 children were admitted to hospitals requiring further care after receiving a TBI diagnosis in 2019.
 At least 2,774 children died from TBIs in 2020.